Buying your new home in Covina

 Step 8 – Close the deal

-You'll get a Loan Estimate (LE) of closing costs from your lender within three days of accepting your loan application.
+You'll get a Loan Estimate (LE) outlining your closing costs from your mortgage lender within three days of taking your application.

-The estimate is based on the loan amount, and RESPA requirements order that it has to contain all closing costs and fall within a tight range of accuracy.
-I'll study the estimate and let you know if everything looks permissible.
+This estimate is formed from the loan amount.
+RESPA requirements require that it has to involve all closing costs and fall within a strict range of accuracy, and I'll examine the estimate and let you know if everything looks good.

-Then it's time to close on your home.
-This should take place at a title company or escrow office and will most often be a smooth and relaxing event.
+Then we'll close on your home.
+This will probably occur at a title company or escrow office and will likely be a smooth and hassle-free occasion.

 Step 9 – Move in

 Congratulations!
 It's time to move into your new home.
 Enjoy it.
-And if you need anything or have any questions, simply call me at (626) 608-7310 or e-mail me at .
+And if you need anything or have any questions, simply contact me at (626) 608-7310 or e-mail me at .